AdaCore/learn/content/courses/advanced-ada/parts/data_types/strings.rst

 ~~~~~~~~

 In the :ref:`Introduction to Ada <Intro_Ada_Image_Attribute>` course, we've
-seen that the :ada:`'Image` attribute returns a string that contains a textual
+seen that the :ada:`Image` attribute returns a string that contains a textual
 representation of an object.
 For example, we write :ada:`Integer'Image (V)` to
 get a string for the integer variable :ada:`V`: